syalomclubby/syalomclubby/README.md

 ## 📫 **Let’s Connect!**
 I'm open to collaboration, freelance work, and exciting tech ideas.
 Feel free to reach out!
 > Email : itzclubbykunz@gmail.com
+> My real email address has been included in the “Get in Touch” section of the deployed site.